slowernews/hamster-system/README.md

 SUPERFOLDER
 -----------

-Boost productivity and reduce stress by organizing your documents and workflow with an ultra-simple system loosely inspired in [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done), [Todo.txt](https://github.com/todotxt/todo.txt) (notes on TXT files), [Bullet journal](http://bulletjournal.com/) (notes on paper), index cards, Inbox and Desktop zero.
+Boost productivity and reduce stress by organizing your documents and workflow with an ultra-simple system loosely inspired in [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done), [Todo.txt](https://github.com/todotxt/todo.txt) (notes on TXT files), OBTF (One Big Text File) [Bullet journal](http://bulletjournal.com/) (notes on paper), index cards, Inbox and Desktop zero.

 ### So, how can you start?